-We catalyze local, sustainable solutions to local water crisis; providing clean, safe water in the villages where people live.
+We catalyze local, sustainable solutions to the local water crisis; providing clean, safe water in the villages where people live.
 It's really that simple.

 We aim to put clean, safe water within reasonable access for every person in South Sudan.